Skip to main navigation Skip to content

 I am from a country with a reciprocal healthcare agreement.
 What do I need to do?

 To show that you qualify for treatment under a reciprocal healthcare agreement, we need to view your Medicare Reciprocal card.
-If you are from New Zealand or The Republic of Ireland than you need to provide copies of both your:
+If you are from New Zealand or The Republic of Ireland, you will need to provide copies of both your:

 We will ask for these documents at every presentation.

-If you do not bring these, you must acknowledge the cost of treatment at Medicare ineligible rates and pay for treatment.
+If you do not bring these, you must acknowledge the cost of treatment at Medicare ineligible rates and pay prior to your treatment.

 If you later provide the copies of these documents as evidence you qualify for treatment under the agreements, we will refund money paid.